hphelion/documentation/moonshot/install.md

 <p style="font-size: small;"> &#9664; PREV | <a href="/cloudos/moonshot/">&#9650; UP</a> | <a href="/cloudos/moonshot/install/overview/">NEXT &#9654;</a> </p>

-# Install &amp; Configure Your Cloud
+# Install and Configure Your Cloud

 Welcome!
-The following topics explain how to install &amp; configure your cloud with HP Cloud OS for Moonshot.
+The following topics explain how to install and configure your cloud with HP Cloud OS for Moonshot.

-It's important to read the topics and perform the described steps in order.
-While some steps are optional, the sequence that you'll follow in the Operational Dashboard is significant, to ensure a proper deployment of your cloud.
+It is important to read the topics and perform the described steps in order.
+While some steps are optional, the sequence that you follow in the Operational Dashboard is significant, to ensure a proper deployment of your cloud.

 Install and set up the Admin node: